+Action

-Action Once you've attracted the reader's attention, got them interested and heightened their desire, you need to get them to reach out to the advertiser.
+Once you' ve attracted the reader's attention, have them interested and heightened their desire, you need to get them to contact the advertiser.

 Because print advertising is tangible and easily retained, our products motivate readers to take action at a much higher rate than most other media.

+"Many a small thing has been made large by the right kind of advertising."

+Mark Twain

+The Leadership Institute

+ighting the Way